alexhbnr/analysis-project-structure/{{cookiecutter.project_name}}/02-scripts/README.md

+## Overview of the folder `02-scripts`

-# This directory contains the scripts used in the {{cookiecutter.project_name}} project
+This folder contains all the workflows and scripts that are necessary to conduct the experiments of this project.

-**TODO**: Please list your scripts and described what they do

-You can use the [Markdown syntax](https://www.markdownguide.org/basic-syntax/)  to organize your documentation.